jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Plasma Ooze.md

 RacialMods:
 Languages:
 SQ: no breath
+SpecialAbilities:
+  Magnetic Pulse (Su): >
-SpecialAbilities: Magnetic Pulse (Su) A plasma ooze is surrounded by an aura of magnetism that allows it to attract metallic objects and creatures.
+    A plasma ooze is surrounded by an aura of magnetism that allows it to attract metallic objects and creatures.
 At the start of the ooze's turn as a free action, the ooze makes a combat maneuver check against all metallic creatures, all creatures wearing metal armor, and all creatures wielding metal weapons within 30 feet.
 If it beats the CMD of a  metal or armored creature with this check, that creature is pulled 10 feet closer to the ooze and cannot move away from the ooze for 1 round.
 If this causes the creature to move into a square occupied by the plasma ooze, the ooze can attempt to engulf that creature as a free action.
 If it beats the CMD of a creature wielding a metal weapon, that weapon is disarmed and pulled 10 feet closer to the ooze.
 Unattended metal objects of size Large or smaller are automatically pulled toward a plasma ooze.
 This magnetism is supernatural in nature and affects all metal objects.
+  Plasma Ray (Su): >
-Plasma Ray (Su) As a standard action, a plasma ooze can fire 1d4 plasma rays at up to 4 separate targets within 60 feet (no more than one ray can attack a single creature).
+    As a standard action, a plasma ooze can fire 1d4 plasma rays at up to 4 separate targets within 60 feet (no more than one ray can attack a single creature).
 Each ray deals 4d6 points of electricity damage and 4d6 points of fire damage on a hit.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: